 When we close our eyes and picture our happy place, one of those spots is Colchuck Lake.

 This glacial lake is nestled at the base of the Enchantments Wilderness Area near Leavenworth, Washington, and it is well worth the hike to get there.

-P.S.
-For our favorite places to grab food for your hike, check out our Leavenworth guide!
+Psst!
+For our favorite places to grab food after your hike (+ all sorts of other tips!), check out our Leavenworth, WA guide!

 - Hike at a glance

 - Know before you go

 - What to pack